fog/fog/lib/fog/rackspace/docs/queues.md

 ## Listing Messages in a Queue

-Messages in a queue can be listed as follows:
+To list messages:

     queue.messages

-You can change the behavor by setting the follow attributes on the messages colleciton:
+You can change the behavior by setting the follow attributes on the messages collection:

 Parameter | Default | Effect
 ---- | ---- | ----